Douten/resume/README.md

 # resume
-personal resume
+personal resume repository

-right now it's a place to hold the pdf, but!
+### Designed in XD | (will) code in VS

-the site will be build upon that design.
+Right now only a pdf lives here, for quick use, but! the site will come.

-please look forward to it 🙇‍♂️
+Please look forward to it 🙇‍♂️